Game Changers

 Sometimes, new relationships are scary

-Many polyamorous folks hold on tightly to the notion of a prescriptive hierarchy, in which one relationship is designated as being The Primary One, to which all other relationships must be subordinate.
-I think there are a lot of reasons that people might want to do this—insecurity, fear of losing a partner’s time or attention, a sense of entitlement, even good old-fashioned monogamous conditioning that says a person can “really” only love one other person.
+When you have a good thing, of course want to keep it.
+For a lot of polyamorous folks, that might mean hierarchy, naming one relationship is designated as being The Primary One, to which all other relationships must be subordinate.
+It’s a seductive idea, but has deep roots in insecurity, fear of losing a partner’s time or attention, a sense of entitlement, even good old-fashioned monogamous conditioning that says a person can “really” only love one other person.

-The game changer is the relationship that comes along and turns everything upside down.
+The game changer is the relationship that comes along into your nice, tidy world and turns everything upside down.
 It’s the relationship that changes the familiar landscape of life, rearranging the furniture in new and unexpected ways.
 Game-changing relationships are rare, but when they happen, they happen like tornados, leaving a trail of upset applecarts in their wake.
-(Damn, did I really just type that?
-Ahem.)

 Game-changing relationships cause people to pull up stakes and move to the other side of the country.
 They make people do things they never thought they’d do: die-hard opponents of marriage might find themselves in wedlock, otherwise reasonable men could end up watching chick movies starring Sandra Bullock.
 They are unpredictable and chaotic, and when they happen things change.